Approval Odds: your key to a successful credit card application

 - Good chance of approval: You’ll probably be approved for this card.
 However, there’s a small chance that a few credit profile variables may slightly affect your likelihood of prequalifying for the card or nabbing its lowest APR.

 - Fair chance of approval: You may not have a perfect application, but you have a fighting chance of approval.
-However, know that there is a risk of being declined or receiving a higher APR.
+However, know that there is a risk of being declined or receiving a high APR.
 But if this card is the perfect fit, you might want to revisit it in the future after learning more about your credit score and which factors you can work on to increase your approval odds.

 - Poor chance of approval: You’ll want to avoid applying for this card.
 Although you probably won’t qualify right now, there are several ways to improve your credit score even without a credit card.